Your SnapLands Team

 Born and raised in Colorado, Richie is intimately connected to the mountains and plains of the Colorado Plateau.
 He obtained his master’s degree from Appalachian State University where he developed a fondness for the flora of the Southern Appalachians.
 As an avid rock climber with a penchant for large boulders, he is often found hiding within the talus fields of the Colorado alpine.

 Skyler Smith, M. S., is Director of Ecological Restoration and Quality Assurance.
 He graduated from Colorado State University as magna cum laude of his class with a focus in land restoration.
 He serves as SnapLands’ Rangeland Field Technician and Data Quality Manager.
-As a native Coloradan, he is passionate about conservation and land restoration of all scales.
+As a life long Coloradan, he is passionate about conservation and land restoration of all scales.
 He brings both a depth and breath of scientific knowledge about the plant communities and land restoration to rangelands.

 Skyler graduated with a Bachelor of Science in Fish, Wildlife, and Conservation Biology and a minor in Restoration Ecology.
 He brings exceptional professionalism to his field work.
 In his down time, he is frequently backpacking in the Rocky Mountains and finding good reason to travel, go birding, and explore the outdoors.